chloeho7/chloeho7.github.io/_projects/vday.md

 related_publications: false
 ---

+This project offers a queer interpretation of Lana Del Rey lyrics and visualizes the cycle of love and loss.
+The assignment given was to create a generative art installation that runs on the ESP32 TTGO T-Display with a valentine's day theme to be displayed in the envelope as shown.

 <div class="row justify-content-sm-center">
 <iframe width="853" height="505" src="https://www.youtube.com/embed/NHFYFbRfrQA?si=fEZuPPyt5vdalCZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>